-Cassandra imbued a confidence and connection with the ‘Oss during her seventeen years of Teazing and it was something that would also develop within me after years of experience.
+Cassandra imbued a confidence and connection with the ‘Oss during her seventeen years of Teazing, something that would also develop within me after years of experience.
 One’s reflexes need to be quick due to the unpredictable behaviour of the ‘Oss and the crowd.

-Boekka has had three changes of colours, image, performers and riders throughout the years, however what remained constant was that Cassandra and I remained united as Teazers.
-I performed alongside her for eight years and then, after 25 years of Teazing, she handed on the role of head Teazer to me.
+Boekka has had three changes of colours, image, performers and riders throughout the years, however what remained constant was that Cassandra and I were united as Teazers.
+I performed alongside her for eight years and then, after twenty five years of Teazing, Cassandra handed on the role of head Teazer to me.

 I now have two apprentice Teazers as well as new ‘Oss riders.
 All are doing extremely well and Boekka is going from strength to strength.
 This year is our 9th year of performance (as our team first formed while our ‘Oss was still Penglaz during 2010).
 I also own and ride an ‘Obby ‘Oss by the name of Morvargh (Cornish for Sea Horse).

-Cassandra also asked me to mention that I am the ONLY Teazer she has taught and I am proud of this fact.
+Cassandra has asked me to mention that I am the ONLY Teazer she has taught and I am proud of this fact.

 It has certainly been an eventful but rewarding journey!